Anushaanil/SnakeGame/README.md

-# 2D Snake Game and Bouncing Ball game using Python
+# 2D Snake Game and Bouncing Ball game using Pygame

 ### How to install the project
 To use this project you don't need to install it